avophile/LUT_FullStack_2021_Doug_Locklin/Learning diary.md

 Allows JavaScript to run on the server.

 ### Non-blocking I/O <a name="nonblock"></a>
-Asynchronous non-blocking on a single thread capable of holding 10s of thousands of connections hedl in the event loop optomizing throughput and scalabilty
+- Asynchronous non-blocking on a single thread capable of holding 10s of thousands of connections held in the event loop
+- Optimizes throughput and scalabilty
-Not goood for CPU intensive apps good for real time services, CRUD apps, tools and utilities
+- Not goood for CPU intensive apps
+- Good for real time services, CRUD apps, tools and utilities

+*How it works:*
 Event or process triggers an event or process
 Firing a callback
 Events run in the loop